-Sometimes its worth it to play mind games with yourself.
+Sometimes it is worth it to play mind games with yourself.
 You have the power to convince yourself of something.
 I do this often when it comes to finances.
-When I got a raise I convinced myself that I didn’t get the raise.
+When I got a raise, I convinced myself that I didn’t get the raise.
 It worked!

 I didn’t get a raise this week.

 Well, actually, I did get a raise—sort of.

 My boss gave me a raise, but I didn’t give it to myself.

 What do I mean?
 Right now, I am at the point where I am “making it” day today, but there are still goals that I need to meet.
 My emergency fund is not fully funded.
 I have some big purchases that I need to save up for.

 My raise is going to pay for that.
 If I have been fine with my current paycheck, then I can live without my raise.
 When my boss told me that I would be getting a raise, the first thing I did is increase my retirement savings contribution.